-A Cowboy Christmas 25th Anniversary
+A Cowboy Christmas Comes Back to OTT

 In the early 1970s, Rolling Stone Magazine called Michael Martin Murphey “one of the best songwriters in America.”
 Since that time, Murphey has left an indelible mark on the American Music Landscape crafting and recording such iconic hits as “Wildfire,” “Carolina In The Pines”, “Geronimo’s Cadillac”, “Cowboy Logic,” “Cherokee Fiddle”, “Boy From The Country” and more.
 In the process, he has topped the Pop, Country, Bluegrass and Western Music charts, earned six gold albums and multiple Grammy nominations.